A delicious nut free granola made with coconut, cherry and sunflower seeds. Serve with yoghurt or milk and fresh fruit for a delicious breakfast.

 - 50 g dried coconut flakes

 - 100 ml maple syrup or agave syrup

 - 1 teaspoon vanilla extract

 - Pre-heat the oven to 120°C (fan)/140°C/275°F/gas mark 1.

 - Line two baking trays with non-stick baking paper.

 - Place 300g jumbo oats, 100g sunflower seeds, 50g dried coconut flakes, 1 tablespoon hemp hearts (if using), 100ml sunflower oil, 100ml maple syrup and 1 teaspoon vanilla extract in a bowl and mix well.

 - Spread out on to the baking trays in a thin layer.

 - Bake for 20 minutes, stir well, and then return to the oven for another 20 minutes.

-- Allow to cool completely on the tray then mix with the cherries and store in an airtight container.
+- Allow to cool completely on the tray then mix with 100g dried cherries and store in an airtight container.